numtide/generate-terraform-provider-shim/README.md

 If you would like us to add support for some other formats, please create an issue in this repo with a link to the specific provider you would like us to support.

 ### Windows is not supported
-We do not have access to a Windows machine and have never run terraform in Windows environment, hence the generated shims will definitely not work under Windows.
+We do not have access to a Windows machine and have never run terraform in a Windows environment, hence the generated shims will definitely not work under Windows.